-The Sixt Leasing Group intends to expand its leasing position as in online sales of new vehicles and specialist for managing and offering full-service leasing for large.
+The Sixt Leasing Group intends to further expand its leading position - measured by contract volume - in online direct sales of new vehicles as well as specialist in the management and full-service leasing of corporate fleets.

-The measures started as part of the strategy programme 'DRIVE>2021' are to be continued in 2020.
+The measures started as part of the strategy programme 'DRIVE>2021' are to be continued in 2021.
 'DRIVE' stands for digitalisation, risk management, internationalisation and volume and earnings growth.
-The aim of the programme is to increase the pace of digitalisation, actively improve the riskreturn profile, further promote internationalisation and increase the contract portfolio and earnings in the years to come.
+The aim of the programme is to increase the pace of digitalisation, actively improve the risk-return profile, further promote internationalisation and increase the contract portfolio and earnings.

-In 2020 the Company plans to further set course for future strong and profitable growth, above all in the Online Retail and Fleet Management business fields.
+In 2021, the Company plans to further set course for future strong and profitable growth, above all in the Online Retail and Fleet Management business fields.
 The focal point will be especially on digitalising the business model and to focus the organisation on future national and international growth.

 Furthermore, measures to improve processes and cost optimisation will positively impact the productivity and earnings performance of the Group.
-The aim is to make internal proccesses even more efficient by driving forward the digitisation and automation of business processes.
+The aim is to make internal processes even more efficient by driving forward the digitisation and automation of business processes.
 In addition, it is planned to optimise the cost structure by making even better use of the synergies between the business fields.